 The initial symptom may be pain at the joint prominence when wearing certain shoes.
 The joint capsule may be tender at any stage.
 Later symptoms may include a painful, warm, red, cystic, movable, fluctuant swelling located medially (adventitial bursitis) and swellings and mild inflammation affecting the entire joint (osteoarthritic synovitis), which is more circumferential.
 With hallux limitus or rigidus, there is restriction of passive joint motion, tenderness at the dorsolateral aspect of the joint, and increased dorsiflexion of the distal phalanx.

 Clinical findings are usually specific.
-Acute circumferential intense pain, warmth, swelling, and redness suggest gouty arthritis or infectious arthritis, sometimes mandating examination of synovial fluid.
+Acute circumferential intense pain, warmth, swelling, and redness suggest gouty arthritis (see Gout) or infectious arthritis (see Acute Infectious Arthritis), sometimes mandating examination of synovial fluid.
 If multiple joints are affected, gout or another systemic rheumatic disease should be considered.
 If clinical diagnosis of osteoarthritic synovitis is equivocal, x-rays are taken.
 Suggestive findings include joint space narrowing and bony spurs extending from the metatarsal head or sometimes from the base of the proximal phalanx.
 Periarticular erosions (Martel sign) seen on imaging studies suggest gout.